Science, philosophy, politics, and religion are frequent topics for writer and public speaker Catherine Giordano.

 The Constitution Forbids Religious Tests

 The Constitution states that there “shall be no religious test for office” (Article 6, section 2).
-Nonetheless, political candidates and office-holders bring up their religious beliefs often and loudly.
-Consequently, it is useful to look at their religious beliefs.
-We should especially consider the beliefs of Donald Trump because he is the current president of the United States.
+Nonetheless, some political candidates and officeholders bring up their religious beliefs often and loudly, and when they do, it can be useful to listen to what they say.
+We should especially consider the beliefs of Donald Trump because he was previously the president of the United States.

-I put a blog post about Donald Trump and religion on facebook several months ago.
-The comments generated by this post were startling.
-While a few said Trump was a Christian, as he claimed to be, most had many other descriptions of his religious views.
+I posted about Donald Trump’s religion on Facebook, and the comments generated by this post were startling.
+While a few said Trump was a Christian as he claims to be, most had other definitions and descriptions of his religious views.
+Here is a summary of those comments.

 [Note: My post was usually posted on the pages of anti-Trump groups.
 The response might have been different if I had posted to pro-Trump sites.]

-In his late twenties, Trump began attending Marble Collegiate Church on Fifth Avenue in Manhattan.
+In his late twenties, Trump began attending Marble Collegiate (Dutch Reform) Church on Fifth Avenue in Manhattan.
 The church was then headed by Norman Vincent Peale, a pastor best known for his book The Power of Positive Thinking.
 Trump quickly adopted the philosophy of Peale.
-Trump, with his usual flair for superlatives said that Peale thought “I was his greatest student of all time.”
+Trump, with his usual flair for superlatives, said that Peale thought “I was his greatest student of all time.”

 Peale preached individualism, optimism, and self-sufficiency.
 He taught that “winners” in life are people who have overcome human weaknesses and discarded the idea of sinfulness.
 Trump remained friends with Rev. Peale into his adult years.
 He was strongly influenced by the prosperity gospel message he received at this church.

 He mocks and reviles every sign of weakness in others.
 Even a physical disability does not escape his disdain.
-Early in the presidential campaign, he mocked a reporter who had a medical condition that caused his arms to flail.
+Early in the presidential campaign, he mocked a disabled reporter.

 Trump married his first wife, Ivana In the Marble Collegiate Church (Norman Vincent Peale officiated); he married his second wife Marla in the ballroom of the Plaza Hotel (a minister from the Marble Collegiate Church officiated); he married his third wife in the Episcopal Church of Bethesda-by-the-Sea in Palm Beach, Florida.

-Religion was a major issue for Trump during the election campaign.
-From the beginning Trump campaigned hard among evangelicals.
-It paid off for him—he won 81% of the white Evangelical vote.
+Religion was a major issue for Trump during the 2016 election campaign.
+From the beginning, Trump campaigned hard among evangelicals, and it paid off for him—he won 81% of the white evangelical vote.
 (Pew Research Survey: How the Faithful Voted)

 There was one problem with this.
 He apparently did not know the first thing about the Bible.
-He called communion wafers, “those little crackers.”
+He called communion wafers “those little crackers.”
 He referred to “Second Corinthians, a book in the Bible, as “Two Corinthians.”
-When he was asked to name a favorite Bible verse, he couldn’t come up with any.
+When he was asked to name a favorite Bible verse, he couldn’t come up with one.
 He covered up his ignorance by saying the “whole Bible is incredible.”

 Trump continued to demonstrate his ignorance of, and lack of respect for, religion after his election.